Gaston III of Foix: Residences

 Fébus installed a treasure room and a prison on the vast ground floor of the tower of the Château Moncade.
 The first floor served a defensive function with arrow loops built into the tower, while the upper levels were devoted to living quarters.
 Each level of the living quarters was equipped with four large sitting windows with cushions and a hearth, likely commissioned by Fébus in 1374, concurrently with those of the Montaner tower.
 The adjoining main building, accessible by the grand staircase opening onto the courtyard, contained the state room, which was located on the first floor, betwixt the servile spaces on the ground floor and the living quarters on the second floor.
-According to Froissart in his recounting of his trip to Béarn in 1388-1389, the gallery accessible by the staircase, which bordered the state room, had such a large fireplace.
-One of Fébus's companions, Arnauton d'Espagne, was able to load the hearth with all the logs that had been loaded onto the largest donkey in the courtyard below.

-In 1373, Fébus acquired a series of plots and houses from villagers.
-The following year, with the intention of replacing the old count's castle, he acquired masonry from a tower and timber from a resident who was indebted to him to build the Morlaàs residence.
-A text from 1375 indicates that the residence was built in the typical Fébusian mold, with a curtain wall, a gate tower, and a drawbridge spanning a moat.
-The interior of the building was composed of a great hall, a kitchen, and three bedrooms on different levels.
-The use of materials provided by the local populace as well as only building a single structure allowed Fébus to reduce his expenses.

 Yvain died in 1393 following the Bal des Ardents incident.
 Chronicles of Froissart.
 BL, Harley 4380, f° 1.